Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_ManageTriggers.md

 # Manage the triggers

-When designing a workflow to map a business process, the *Triggers* function allows you to determine a specific model, such as a product or a dispatch note, to initiate a process.
-Any model, together with the occurrence of a related event, can trigger a process, for instance a product being created or a product attribute being changed.
+When designing a workflow to map a business process, the *Triggers* function allows you to determine a specific data model, such as a product or a dispatch note, to initiate a process.
+Any data model, together with the occurrence of a related event, can trigger a process, for instance a product being created or a product attribute being changed.
 Besides, multiple conditions can be configured for a trigger to recreate all possible variants of a workflow.
-You can create one or several triggers for a workflow, define conditions, edit the triggers or delete them.
+You can create one or several triggers for a workflow, define conditions, edit the triggers, or delete them.

 ## Create a trigger